testing-library/testing-library-docs/docs/guiding-principles.md

 Utilities are included in this project based on the following guiding
 principles:

-1. If it relates to rendering components, it deals with DOM nodes rather than component instances, nor should it encourage dealing with component instances.
+1. If it relates to rendering components, then it should deal with DOM nodes rather than component instances, and it should not encourage dealing with component instances.
 2. It should be generally useful for testing the application components in the way the user would use it.
 We _are_ making some trade-offs here because we're using a computer and often a simulated browser environment, but in